marczz/mzlinux_pages/system/clouds.md

     is a filesystem that contains a single file backed by Amazon S3.
     The blocks of the file are stored as S3 objects.
-    It provides a single normal file having a fixed size which is used to mount a loopback devic then s3backer acts a virtual hard disk device.
+    It provides a single normal file having a fixed size which is used to mount a loopback device then s3backer acts a virtual hard disk device.
     _S3backer_ is packaged in Debian.
 -   <a name="s3proxy"></a>[s3proxy](https://github.com/gaul/s3proxy) (Apache License)
     is a Java software that provides S3 API and proxies requests, from S3 to Backblaze